semmel/StaticLand/doc/lens.md

 //                                    ↓
 const data = { bar: Promise.resolve("BAR") },
    barLens = propertyLens("bar"),
-// decide to "mutate the data structure, so make an OverLens: composableBarLens = makeComposableOverLens(barLens),
+// decide to "mutate" the data structure, so make an OverLens: composableBarLens = makeComposableOverLens(barLens),
 // define the whole path to the data aspect = compose(composableBarLens, mapPromise);